CarsonScott/onlinestats/README.md

 [Estimator Examples](https://github.com/CarsonScott/onlinestats/blob/master/ESTIMATOR_EXAMPLES.MD)

-***
+---

-## Statistical Models
+## Models

-A statistical model uses estimators to approximate the averages and standard distributions of a set of variables, as well as covariances between pairs of variables.
-At each step, a statistical model updates the average and standard deviation estimators for each variable, and then a covariance estimator for each pair, resulting in a covariance matrix.
+A model uses estimators to approximate the average and standard distribution of each variable in a set, as well as the covariance between every pair of variables.
+At each step, a statistical model updates the average and standard deviation estimators for each variable, and uses the resulting estimates to update a covariance estimator for each pair.
+The result is a covariance matrix that relates each variable with every other variable.